deltachat/message-parser/message_parser_wasm/README.md

 The specification can be found in [spec.md](https://github.com/deltachat/message-parser/blob/master/message_parser_wasm/spec.md).

+The parser is written in rust with the [nom crate](https://github.com/Geal/nom) and compiled to web assembly for this package.

 ## The Idea behind it

 Have the same rich message parsing on all platforms.